Shellfish Allergy

 Row concave Shape Decorative svg added to bottom

-Frequently Asked Questions About Shellfish Allergies
+Questions Patients Ask About Shellfish Allergies

 Ready to find out if you have a shellfish allergy?
-Contact Safe2Bite | Texas Food Allergy Center to discover why patients across North Texas and the Dallas-Fort Worth region trust our board-certified allergist for their food allergy testing, treatment, and management needs.
+Contact Safe2Bite to discover why patients across North Texas and the Dallas-Fort Worth area trust our board-certified allergist for their food allergy testing, treatment and management needs.
 We are here to support you every step of the way.
-We invite you to call (469) 916-5504 to book your consultation today.
+We invite you to call (469) 916-5504 or book your consultation today.

 Row concave Shape Decorative svg added to bottom